Our Home Integration program is available in two different ways: in-person and virtually. Details below.

 - If you want to tackle the integration, hire a seasoned dog trainer with extensive experience in this kind of work.
 Do not try this yourself without professional help.

 - Expect it to take a year; yes, a year.
 Maybe you get lucky and it goes faster but expect time and effort at the outset.
 You don’t necessarily have to pay a dog trainer the entire time.
-I.e. our program is especially designed to keep the expense manageable throughout this process.
+I.e. our program is specifically designed to keep the expense manageable throughout this process.

 - Not all dogs can get along.
 It is impossible to guarantee the dogs in question will ever be friends, play with each other and you achieve total harmony without having to worry about a thing.
 It is possible, but not a good expectation to start with.

-- A realistic expectation is to have a peaceful co-existence between the dogs in question, with freedom while you are present and separation (crates, kennels, separate parts of the home, etc.) in your absence.
+- A realistic expectation is to have a peaceful co-existence between the dogs in question, with freedom while you are present and separated (crates, kennels, separate parts of the home, etc.) in your absence.
 This may end up being the result.
 Be at peace with that possibility before you start.

 The Home Integration Process

-Our structured Canine Integration process consists of five phases and three dimensions.
+Our structured Home Integration process consists of five phases and three dimensions.
 All phases build upon each other and the pace of moving from one to the next varies with each situation.
 There is no “how long does this normally take” answer.
 The phases are sequential, there is no overlap.
 We can only move forward when you and your dogs have mastered the prior phase.
 Mastered, not barely passed.